Kcruz24/casting-agency/README.md

 ## Motivation
 What motivated me to do this project was the opportunity to put into practice all that I have learned in the Full Stack Web Dev nanodegree program from Udacity.
 I created a stand-alone REST API which I'm proud of, and I learned more about the authentication side in this project.
 At the time I only did the REST API without a front-end because I'm busy with other things, but I will be getting back to this and add the frontend as well as some other features that I have in mind.
 Overall, I really liked this experience, and I would do it again.
 In fact, I have some projects in mind that I want to do that will be possible thanks to what I learned in this nanodegree program.

+### POV
+The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
+You are an Executive Producer within the company, and you are creating a system to simplify and streamline your process.

 ### Description
 This is Udacity's Full Stack Web Dev Nanodegree capstone project.
 The project is about a Casting Agency REST API where you can access some of the following information based on your authentication credentials:

 * The **Casting Assistant** role can: